 ASIPa | a | Recessive Black |

-Black back is caused by a particular combination of two regions inside the ASIP gene:
+Black back is caused by a particular combination of two ASIP promoters:

 Any combination of a wild-type ventral promoter and a non-functional hair cycle promoter (VP2-HCP3, VP2-HCP4, VP2-HCP4) represents the new black back allele at.
-Other combinations (or: haplotypes) represent other alleles (see the A-Locus for more info).
+Other promoter combinations (we call these haplotypes) represent the other alleles of the A-Locus series.

 Phenotype | Allele | VP | HCP |